 Basic Understandings

-Informative is a speech written by the student with the intent to inform the audience on a topic of significance.
-Informative gives students the unique opportunity to showcase their perpsonality while educating the audience.
+Original Oratory is a speech written by the student with the intent to inform or persuade the audience on a topic of significance.
+Oratory gives students the unique opportunity to showcase their voice and passion for their topic.